JFKTRSDAKIDHIKA/JFKTRSDAKIDHIKA/README.md

 - 👋 Hi, I’m @JFKTRSDAKIDHIKA
-- 👀 I’m interested in operating system and computer architecture.
+- 👀 I’m interested in computer architecture and VLSI.
 - 🌱 I’m currently learning ucb eecs152 and mit 6.s081.
 - 💞️ I’m looking to collaborate on coding
 - 📫 How to reach me ?
 2023210131@bupt.deu.cn
-- 😄 Pronouns: tou
+- 😄 Pronouns: he
 - ⚡ Fun fact: JFKTRSDAKIDHIKA could have gotten into Shanghai Jiao Tong University, but due to bad luck, ended up at Beijing University of Posts and Telecommunications.

 <!---